 Common Mistakes Students Make in The Last Lesson Answers

-• Treating M. Hamel as a stereotypical "strict teacher" character.
-The chapter deliberately complicates this on the last day with the Sunday clothes, the gentle tone, the self-reproach ("I've been to blame also"), and the choked final sentence.
-A flat character analysis loses 2 to 3 marks.
+• Treating M. Hamel as a flat "strict teacher".
+The Sunday clothes, gentle tone, and self-reproach ("I've been to blame also") complicate this.
+A flat reading loses 2 to 3 marks.

 • Mislocating the setting.
-Alsace is in France (then ceded to Prussia after 1871), not in Germany.
-Confusing Alsace with Berlin or with the wider Prussian state costs the geography-marker mark.
+Alsace is in France (ceded to Prussia after 1871), not in Germany.
+Confusing it with Berlin costs the geography mark.

-• Missing the time-reference of the bell.
-The church-clock strikes twelve and the Angelus rings at the very moment the Prussian trumpets sound.
-CBSE asks for the irony of this triple convergence almost every year.
+• Missing the irony of the bell.
+The church-clock strikes twelve as the Prussian trumpets sound, an irony CBSE asks for almost every year.

 • Quoting "Vive La France!" without translation.
-Always add "Long live France" in brackets the first time you cite it; markers expect the gloss for the 1-mark vocabulary check.
+Add "Long live France" in brackets the first time you cite it.

 • Forgetting Franz is the narrator.
-The whole story is told from a child's perspective in past tense - which is why "had said" (past perfect) appears so often.
-Treating Franz's regret as the author's voice loses the narrative-voice mark.
+The story is told from a child's past-tense view, which is why the past perfect appears so often.

 All NCERT Solutions for Flamingo Prose: The Last Lesson with Step-by-Step Working

-Every NCERT textbook question for Class 12 English (Core) Chapter 1 Flamingo Prose: The Last Lesson is listed below with its full Solution and Expert Solution hidden inside collapsible tabs.
-Click Check Solution to reveal the step-by-step working; click Expert Solution for the expanded explanation.
+Every NCERT question for Chapter 1 The Last Lesson is listed below with its Solution and Expert Solution inside collapsible tabs.
+Click Check Solution for the working; click Expert Solution for the expanded answer.

 Think as you read